Digitalone1/EasyEffects-Presets/README.md

 Download *Loudness Equalizer.json* file and copy it inside `~/.config/PulseEffects/output` folder.
 Close and restart PulseEffects, then apply the new preset.

+It's recommended to use it with PulseEffects **4.8.0** or higher version.

 ## How it works

 An **Upward Compressor** is used to raise low level signals, then a downward **Multiband Compressor** is added to decrease the amplitude of the signal splitted in four different bands.
 At last, a **Limiter** makes sure no clipping occurs, taking the overall signal below 0 dB.